This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 L’Atelier de Joel Robuchon a Paris: Wow.
 This place was amazing.
 If you can, try the tasting menu.
 It’s ten courses but you will love every moment.

 For amazing steak frites in Paris, head to Le Relais de l’Entrecote – known as the best steak frites in town.
 It had better be, since that’s ALL the restaurant serves.

 It is somewhat touristy, but absolutely worth visiting.
 First, there’s no menu.
 All that you specify when you order is what you’d like to drink, and how you’d like your steak cooked.
 Other than that – everyone gets the same thing.
 I got a kick out of it!
 Make sure you get there before it opens at 7pm, otherwise you’ll be waiting in a long line later one.

-Drinks in Paris
+Where to Go for Drinks in Paris

 I love that the Parisians take their aperitifs seriously.
 Each time we sat down for a meal, we’d be asked if we wanted an aperitif.
 Oui!